Street or kerb appeal has a huge impact on how buyers and tenants see a home.

 1. Garden edging instantly transforms your front yard.

-Edging is perfect for defining pebble or crushed-rock areas, native garden beds such as lomandra, grevillea or westringia, simple pathways to the front door, raised beds for herbs or small ornamentals, and small feature zones with pots or sculptural plants.
+Edging is ideal for defining pebble or crushed-rock areas, native garden beds such as lomandra, grevillea or westringia, simple pathways to the front door, raised beds for herbs or small ornamentals, and small feature zones with pots or sculptural plants.

-Straightcurve weathering steel develops a natural protective patina over time, giving your garden a warm, earthy finish that suits everything from coastal homes to modern builds.
+Straightcurve weathering steel develops natural protective patina over time, giving your garden a warm, earthy finish that suits everything from coastal homes to modern builds.

 2. Modern, low-maintenance fencing lifts the look of your home.